 - Options abound for beer lovers: the 2022 edition of Nita Beer Company’s Craft Holiday Beer Calendar contains 24 (surprise) cans from 22 Ontario breweries; dozens of breweries across the region sell cool swag (and delicious beer); and Brew Donkey’s fun brewery tours and virtual experiences are basically fun adult field trips.

 - Ottawa-area distilleries make smooth spirits.
 Get some quality gin, vodka, rum, whiskey and more at North of 7 Distillery, Ogham Craft Spirits, Dunrobin Distilleries, Dairy Distillery, and Artist in Residence Distillerie.

 - Get local mixes to make perfect drinks!
 Split Tree Cocktail Co. produces all-natural cordials with flavours like raspberry mint and ginger vanilla.
 Their gift sets make a great gift!

 Outdoors, wellness and adventure

 - Fans of winter activities will love a season pass for cross-country skiing, snowshoeing or even fat-biking in Gatineau Park.
 You can also reserve accommodations in the park.

 - Downhill lovers would appreciate a day or season’s pass to one of the downhill skiing and snowboarding resorts around the city including Camp Fortune, Mont Cascades and Calabogie Peaks.

 - Give the gift of a flight over the city in a small Cessna airplane with Santa as your pilot.
-These family-friendly tours offered by Ottawa Biplane Adventures fit up to 3 passengers and depart from the Canada Aviation and Space Museum.
+These family-friendly tours offered by Ottawa Aviation Adventures (formerly Ottawa Biplane Adventures) fit up to 3 passengers and depart from the Canada Aviation and Space Museum.

 - Plan a pampering outing at relaxing oases such as Nordik Spa-Nature and Kōena Spa near Gatineau Park, as well as Holtz Spa, Au Naturel Spa at the Brookstreet hotel, or Renu Spa.

 Culture and leisure

 - The ultimate gift for museum lovers is an annual membership.
 Choose from the seven national museums in Ottawa, in addition to the many other attractions like the Bytown Museum and the Diefenbunker: Canada’s Cold War Museum.
 Museum boutiques also offer unique gift options.